M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 * Go to the `Connection to External Database` tab, and:
   * Ensure that a `DELETE` statement is filled in, even if your Object Type Data Source does not require one (note in the screenshot that "ignored" has been entered).

-<p class="note">Even in implementations that do not require a `DELETE statement` to function (e.g. when the data is parsed directly from the column mappings), the M-Files Object Type Properties window requires that one is filled in to proceed.
-In this scenario, any content can be entered providing it passes the call to `ValidateDeleteStatemet`.</p>
+Even in implementations that do not require a `DELETE statement` to function (e.g. when the data is parsed directly from the column mappings), the M-Files Object Type Properties window requires that one is filled in to proceed.
+In this scenario, any content can be entered providing it passes the call to `ValidateDeleteStatemet`.
+{:.note}

 ![Processing deletions](deletes.png)

 Log in to the vault and delete an existing item.
 Deletions should be pushed immediately to the remote source.

-<p class="note">Only a deletion is required to remove the item from the remote source; items do not need to be permanently destroyed.</p>
+Only a deletion is required to remove the item from the remote source; items do not need to be permanently destroyed.
+{:.note}

-<p class="note">If you encounter exceptions when creating deleting items, follow the steps in the Debugging and Diagnostics section.</p>
+If you encounter exceptions when creating deleting items, follow the steps in the Debugging and Diagnostics section.
+{:.note}

 ### Processing updates